Learn

 Niche $500 High School Junior Scholarship

 Essentially a lottery, this award is given to the winner of a random drawing.
 It’s open to all high school juniors, and the application is minimal.
-To apply, students simply have to complete a quick survey on Niche.com.
+To apply, students have to complete a quick survey on Niche.com.
 Doing so also allows students to view and apply for other scholarships hosted on the Niche.com platform.

 • Award: $500